David Starr (racing driver): NASCAR

 In 2018, Starr joined Jimmy Means Racing for a full season, replacing Joey Gase.
 He returned to the Cup Series to drive the Rick Ware Racing No. 51 car at the 2018 Brickyard 400, where he finished 39th.
 Starr drove the No. 97 Toyota Camry in Obaika Racing's Cup debut at the 2018 1000Bulbs.com 500 at Talladega.
 When Starr and Obaika failed to qualify, they attempted the race at Starr's home track of Texas a few weeks later, where they did make the race.
 He returned to Means in 2019 for another full season in the No. 52.

 In 2020, Starr moved to JD Motorsports to drive their No. 6 car, renumbered from the No. 01.
 He lost his ride with the team on May 18 due to sponsorship problems caused by the COVID-19 pandemic.
 On June 9, he made his return to the Cup Series in the spring Martinsville race in the No. 53 for Rick Ware Racing.
 Starr returned to the Xfinity Series with SS-Green Light Racing at Texas in July, driving the No. 07, which was fielded in an alliance with RWR.

 Starr joined MBM Motorsports to run the entire Xfinity Series schedule in 2021 except for the season-opener at Daytona in the team's No. 13 car.
 However, Starr ended up driving MBM's No. 61 for two races (at Phoenix in March and Charlotte in May) when Loris Hezemans drove the No. 13.
 He also participated at the 2021 Coca-Cola 600 for MBM in their No. 66 car, finishing 38 laps down at 36th place.
 Following the season finale weekend at Phoenix, Starr, along with team owner Carl Long and seven team members, tested positive for COVID-19.

-In 2022, Starr would return to SS-Green Light Racing in the Xfinity Series for multiple races in the No. 08 Ford, and would have a best finish of 11th at New Hampshire Motor Speedway, where he had originally finished 13th before Landon Cassill and Noah Gragson were both disqualified.
+In 2022, Starr would return to SS-Green Light Racing in the Xfinity Series for multiple races in the No. 08 Ford, and would have a best finish of eleventh at New Hampshire Motor Speedway, where he had originally finished thirteenth before Landon Cassill and Noah Gragson were both disqualified.

-In 2023, Starr would run the No. 02 Chevrolet for Our Motorsports on a part-time basis, starting at Daytona.
+In 2023, it was announced that Starr would run the No. 02 Chevrolet for Our Motorsports on a part-time basis, starting at Daytona, although he was released after the race at California Speedway.
+He then attempted only four races for the remainder of the year, running two racing apiece for SS-Green Light Racing and Emerling-Gase Motorsports.

+In 2024, Starr rejoined MBM Motorsports for the season opening race at Daytona, driving the No. 66 Chevrolet, where he had originally qualified for the race, but had his time disallowed due to an issue in tech after qualifying.
+It was later announced that Starr will return to the NASCAR Cup Series at Martinsville Speedway & Charlotte Motor Speedway, driving the No. 66 Ford.